jxnhfx/a2-jonahWeber/README.md

 with the entire updated dataset, which the client uses to re-render the results table in place.
 The same pattern is used for deletes.

+## AI Assistance
-AI Assistance: Color scheme decisions along with some minor visual adjustments in  main.css
+Color scheme decisions along with some minor visual adjustments in  main.css